mjollnir03/CS351-Project2/docs/index.md

 * Talk about your part

 ### shopping cart check out -> (Quy Phan + Arnold Portela)
-* Talk about your par
+* Talk about your part